Jan Best: Dyadovo

 Best also conducted several additional projects.
 These include his role, from 1975 to 1979, as a co-leader of the excavation of the settlement at Dyadovo (Djadovo, :bg:Дядово), which is a Dutch-Bulgarian-Japanese UNESCO project in Bulgaria.
 According to Best, the excavations at this site showed that, around 3200 BC, a layer with a culture of matriarchal character (many 'goddess figurines' were found) was destroyed by fire.
 Then, over above an undisturbed natural deposition layer 30 to 40 cm deep, a settlement of livestock-herding nomadic culture-bearers from the steppes has been identified.
 This created a fusion of these two peoples, as is evident in the findings from the cemetery of Varna; this may have been the genesis of the ancient Thracian culture.

 The Dyadovo Tell is one of the largest settlement mounds in Southeastern Europe.
 The excavations here started in 1977–1978.
 Since then, the Bulgarian and the Dutch archaeological teams continued the excavations; a Japanese team from Tokai University also participated later.
 The results revealed that the tell had been inhabited through most archaeological periods, including the Middle Ages, the Early Byzantine Period, the Roman Period, the Early Iron Age, the Bronze Age and the Copper Age.

 From 1980 until 1984, Best was professor-secretary of the International Committee of Thracology 'Wilhelm Tomaschek' with the 'Association Internationale des Études Sud-Est-Européens' (Unesco-comité AIESEE).

 During the eighties he was general advisor of the exhibitions 'The Gold of the Thracians' in Museum Boijmans Van Beuningen in Rotterdam (1984) and 'The Thracian Royal Treasure' in the Nieuwe Kerk (Amsterdam) (1989).

 Deciphering ancient scripts

 Best is one of the initiators of Alverna Research Group which specialises in deciphering of so-far unknown scripts.

 Along with his frequent coauthor Fred Woudhuizen (1959–2021), Best contributed to the understanding of the Linear A script, as well as of the Cretan hieroglyphs.

-Best also offered the reading of the Cypro-Minoan script.
+Best also offered a reading of the Cypro-Minoan script.

-In 2009, after 40 years of research, he offered a decipherment of the Byblos script.

-Reviews of his 2010 book Het Byblosschrift ontcijferd (The Byblos Script deciphered) were somewhat mixed.
+In 2009, after 40 years of research, he proposed a decipherment of the Byblos script.
+Reviews of his 2010 book Het Byblosschrift ontcijferd (The Byblos Script deciphered) were mixed.
 Best proposed that the syllabic Linear A Script from Crete had a number of Semitic characteristics.
-This idea encountered some resistance from those scholars who specialised in Ancient Greek.
-These scholars tended to believe that Crete was linked with the origins of the Hellenistic culture.
+This idea encountered some resistance among his colleagues who were mainly trained in the classical languages.

+Phaistos Disc

+With coauthors, Best also offered the decipherment of the famous Phaistos Disc from the island of Crete.
+Jan Best and Fred Woudhuizen pointed out some significant parallels between the Phaistos disk script and the Anatolian hieroglyphs.
+They first published their findings in 1988.